Educational Diversity Careers Vision

 We allow students to take control of their futures by making informed choices with the support of school staff and guided by the Careers Lead and the Engagement Coaches.

 We build confidence in all students to develop their own employability skills through accessing a range of activities and allowing for investigation of career progression routes with delivery supported by education/training providers, employers and professional careers bodies.

 We challenge all students and staff to develop their knowledge and understanding of careers through whole school delivery of the 8 Gatsby Benchmarks linking to the curriculum offer, to the Start online platform and the local careers landscape.

 In December 2017 the government published its careers strategy.
-The latest edition of the statutory guidance for careers delivery was published in July 2021:
+The latest edition of the statutory guidance is below: -

 This document gives further guidance on implementing a stable careers programme that fulfils the needs of students in Educational Diversity whilst following national requirements.

 The guidance offers in depth content to support delivery of the 8 Gatsby Benchmarks: